Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 Before assembling our metagenome from the the short-read Illumina sequences and the long-read Nanopore sequences, We need to apply quality control to both.
 The two types of sequence data require different QC methods.
 We will use:

-- [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to trim and filter the short-read Illumina data
+- [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to examine the quality the short-read Illumina data
-- [NanoPlot](https://github.com/wdecoster/NanoPlot) to trim and filter the long-read Nanopore data
+- [NanoPlot](https://github.com/wdecoster/NanoPlot) to examine the quality the long-read Nanopore data and [Seqkit](https://bioinf.shenwei.me/seqkit/) to trim and filter them.

 <br clear="left"/>